bongloy/omise.js/README.md

 **Arguments:**

 * `type` (required) - type of token you want to create.
 For now this value must be `card`.
-* `object` (required) - a javascript object containing the 5 values required for a card:  `name`, `number`, `expiration_month`, `expiration_year`, `security_code`.
+* `object` (required) - a javascript object containing the 5 values required for a card:  `name`, `number`, `exp_month`, `exp_year`, `cvc`.
 * `callback`: (required) - a callback that will be triggered whenever the request with bongloy server completes (for both error and success).
 Two arguments will be passed back into the callback.
-The HTTP statusCode, like `200` for success or `400` for bad request.
+The HTTP statusCode, like `201` for success or `422` for bad request.
 The second argument is the response from the Bongloy API.

 ### Example

 The following example shows you how to send the card data to Bongloy API and get a token back.
-If card authorization passed, `response.card.security_code_check` will be `true`.
+If card authorization passed, `response.card.cvc_check` will be `true`.
 If it's `false` you should ask user to check the card details.
 The Token is in `response.id`, send this token to your backend for creating a charge using your secret key.

 ```js